 Echinacea (Echinacea purpurea) is a perennial herb native to North America and extensively cultivated in the U.S. and Europe.
 The powdered extract is prepared from the dried root and leaves of the plant, which contain active components such as phenols, cichoric acid, and alkylamides.
 Echinacea purpurea has been traditionally used for immune support.

-Echinacea has been used to fight against colds and flu due to its immune stimulatory effects.1,2 It has been suggested that Echinacea may reduce the duration and occurrence of the common cold.3 Echinacea may also positively impact immune function and response.4,5 Furthermore, Echinacea may reduce the incidence of vaginal yeast infection and upper respiratory tract infection.2,6
+Echinacea has been used to fight against colds and flu due to its immune stimulatory effects.1 It has been suggested that Echinacea may reduce the duration and occurrence of the common cold.2,3 Echinacea may also positively impact immune function and response.4,5 Furthermore, Echinacea may reduce the mucosal immune suppression and the duration of upper respiratory tract infection.6

 Excessive simultaneous consumption of caffeine and Echinacea may cause side effects such as: jitteriness, headaches, and accelerated heartbeat.7